opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

   - Need to consider file formats, dynamic fetching/streaming etc. but leave this until later.

-- Should probably allow top padding per track rather than fixed per GenTrack

 - There are existing libraries, but they tend to be large and overkill for what we need (e.g. HiGlass and libraries that use it like Gosling.js(?), use SVG or basic canvas (so performance issues likely) or not particularly popular or frequently updated.
 Using Pixi.js will give us full flexibility and integration into React while still being quite high-level (for a WebGL library) and high performance.

-- Gives team some experience with Pixi for creating other bespoke visualisations.